Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Tips for visiting the Capitoline Museums

-• In addition to what I've been telling you about in my itinerary, the museum has a lot of other things you can see, such as coins and jewelry from ancient times that you'll love to peruse if you're passionate about history.
+• In addition to what I have been telling you about in my itinerary, the museum has a lot of other things you can see, such as coins and jewelry from ancient times that you will love to peruse if you are passionate about History.

 • The Capitoline Museums are open to the public Tuesday through Sunday from 9:30 am to 7:30 pm, except on December 24 and 31 when they close at 2:00 pm.
 On January 1, May 1 and December 25 the museum is closed all day.